How to build your latent Markov model -- the role of time and space: Overview of model classes and the choice thereof

 The second choice to be made concerns the nature of the state space, which is assumed to be either discrete or continuous.
-This decision depends on the (intended) interpretation of the latent states: For example, discrete states can correspond to physiological conditions like patients' disease states \citep{jackson2003} or animals being either alive or dead \citep{royle2008}, while continuous-valued states can for example correspond to real-valued locations in space \citep{jonsen2020} or to the gradually varying volatility of the financial market \citep{jacquier2002bayesian}.
+This decision depends on the (intended) interpretation of the latent states: for example, discrete states can correspond to physiological conditions like patients' disease states \citep{jackson2003} or animals being either alive or dead \citep{royle2008}, while continuous-valued states can for example correspond to real-valued locations in space \citep{jonsen2020} or to the gradually varying volatility of the financial market \citep{jacquier2002bayesian}.
 Summarising these modelling choices on the role of time and the state space leads to the classification of six popular latent Markov models shown in Figure~\ref{fig:decisionTree}.
+In this paper, however, we do not discuss Cox processes, as in terms of the associated inferential tools they do not fit into the unified view we are proposing.
 Note that we use the term hidden Markov model (HMM) to refer to the special case of a state-space model (SSM) with discrete-valued states.